 The Project Friendships Kit is a low-cost way for schools and groups to offer the effective curriculum that inspired the book, BFF or NRF (Not Really Friends)?
 Girls Guide to Happy Friendships.
-Downloadable files and easy to follow instructions enable school counselors, teachers, group leaders or parent volunteers to lead programs with groups of kids.
-The kit can be used for boys, girls or mixed gender groups.
+Downloadable files and easy to follow instructions enable teachers, counselors, group leaders or parent volunteers to share the content with groups of kids.
+The curriculum is designed to be used with boys, girls or mixed gender groups.

 Kits include the following downloadable files:

-- General information and tips to guide program planning
+- General information and tips to guide planning

 - Easy to follow instructions for all lessons and activities